charlysan/pyrfidhid/README.md

 # pyrfidhid

-Python library to control Generic USB HID 125Khz RFID Reader/Writer
+Python library to control Chinese USB HID 125Khz RFID Reader/Writer

 ## Introduction

-This library is the result of reverse-engineering the communication protocol of a USB 125Khz RFID Reader/Writer.
+This library is the result of reverse-engineering the communication protocol of a Chinese USB 125Khz RFID Reader/Writer.
 A detailed document describing the whole procedure can be found at the wiki section of this project:

 [How to reverse engineer a USB HID RFID Reader/Writer](https://github.com/charlysan/pyrfidhid/wiki/Reverse-Engineering-A-USB-HID-RFID-Reader-Writer)

-The library can be used to fully control the USB RFID device under Linux or MacOS, and it uses [pyusb](https://github.com/pyusb/pyusb) and [libusb](http://libusb.info/) to communicate through the USB port.
+The library can be used to control the USB RFID device under Linux or MacOS, and it uses [pyusb](https://github.com/pyusb/pyusb) and [libusb](http://libusb.info/) to communicate through the USB port.

 ## Installation